SwiftGen/SwiftGen/Documentation/templates/MigrationGuide.md

 The templates now handle the "Inherit module from target" setting in Interface Builder, so you may no longer need to set the `module: ...` parameter anymore if you have multiple targets.

+### Strings

+A thing of note for some users is that the SwiftGen parser no longer consolidates keys with different casing.
+This may affect you if you have `strings` files with inconsistent keys.
+See the [contexts Migration Guide](../SwiftGen Contexts.md#swiftgen-60-migration-guide) for more information.

 ### XCAssets

 All groups (folders) are no longer namespaced by default.
 A group will now only be namespaced if you've enabled the corresponding "provides namespace" for that group in Xcode.
 To enable the old behaviour again, use the `forceProvidesNamespaces` parameter in your config file.